Setting Captives Free: Racism and God’s Liberating Grace

 AN IGNATIAN RETREAT

-Introduction: In the summer of 2020 when the Black Lives Matter Movement emerged in many communities around the country, ministers of Ignatian Spirituality from Jesuit apostolates in the Washington, DC area sought to explore their personal complicity with systemic racism.
+In the summer of 2020 when the Black Lives Matter Movement emerged in many communities around the country, ministers of Ignatian Spirituality from Jesuit apostolates in the Washington, DC area sought to explore their personal complicity with systemic racism.
 They knew from experience that Ignatian Spirituality could tackle difficult topics.
 They wondered if the spirituality that they loved and practiced could help them and others uncover their complicity with unjust social structures, help them grow in interior freedom and with God’s grace open them to transformation.

-Hovering in the background were the Society of Jesus’ invitations to conversion that are encapsulated in the Universal Apostolic Preferences.[1]
-(UAPs).
-The UAPs encourage Jesuits and their colleagues “to experience secular society as a sign of the times”[2] and to walk with “those whose dignity has been violated, in a mission of reconciliation and justice”[3].
-The Setting Captives Free … retreat incorporates these UAPs while drawing from a 450-year-old tradition of pointing a way to God through discernment and the Spiritual Exercises of St Ignatius.[4]
+Hovering in the background were the Society of Jesus’ invitations to conversion that are encapsulated in the Universal Apostolic Preferences.
+[1] (UAPs).
+The UAPs encourage Jesuits and their colleagues “to experience secular society as a sign of the times” [2] and to walk with “those whose dignity has been violated, in a mission of reconciliation and justice” [3].
+The Setting Captives Free retreat incorporates these UAPs while drawing from a 450-year-old tradition of pointing a way to God through discernment and the Spiritual Exercises of St. Ignatius.
+[4]

 The retreat will invite participants to ‘center’ on their complicity with racist structures and be open to being ‘de-centered’ on oneself by God’s transforming and reconciling grace.
 The retreat may evoke difficult and uncomfortable feelings and experiences.
 Participants are encouraged to share what they feel safe sharing in their small group and/or privately with a confidant/spiritual director.